borgbackup/borgbackup.github.io/releases/borg-2.0.rst

   and optimizes working with archives (caching, pruning, repo-list output).

   An archive series is now simply all the archives in a repository that have the same name.
 On the other hand, the unique identifier for a single archive is now its ID (the hash, which can be shortened as long as it is unique).

 - separation of archive metadata: name, tags, user, host, timestamp

   To support having a simple, clean archive (series) name, Borg now tracks and displays name, tags, user, host, and timestamp separately (so you don't need to put everything into the archive name as when using Borg 1.x).

   It's now possible to tag (label) archives.
 There is a special tag for protecting archives against delete/prune/recreate.

   Matching can be done on archive (series) name, tags, user, host, and archive ID.

+- packs

+  - a pack contains multiple chunks - less latency impact, less storage space overhead
+  - packs are assembled client-side, then stored into the repository, enabling efficient usage of cloud storage (and other high-latency storages)
+  - optionally, BORG_STORE_CACHE can be used to enable borgstore caching

 - new repository and locking implementation based on the borgstore project

-  - borgstore is a key/value store in Python, currently supporting file:, REST (https/http talking to the REST server that comes with borgstore also), sftp:, rclone:, and s3:/b2: backends.
+  - borgstore is a key/value store in Python, currently supporting file:, REST (talking to the REST server that comes with borgstore also, either via a TCP connection to a reachable IP:port or via stdio over an ssh tunnel), sftp:, rclone:, and s3:/b2: backends.
     Borgstore backends are easy to implement, so there might be even more in the future.
-  - Borg uses these to implement file: and ssh: repositories and (new) sftp: and
+  - Borg uses these to implement file:, rest:, https:, sftp:, s3: / b2: and
     rclone: repositories.
-Via rclone, Borg can use cloud repositories now!
+Via rclone, all sorts of cloud repositories can be used!
-  - In addition to ssh: repositories, we also have socket: repositories now.
+  - Remote repositories (ssh flavour) are implemented as REST-over-stdio-over-ssh, so we can get rid of the old RPC-over-stdio-over-ssh method.
   - Concurrent parallel access to a repository is now possible for most Borg commands (except check and compact).
-  - A "repository index" is no longer needed because objects are directly found by their ID.
-The memory requirements of this index were proportional to the object count in the repository.
-Thus, Borg now needs less RAM.
+  - The "chunks index" now lives in the repository, so all clients can share it.
+    No more expensive re-syncing the chunks index.
   - Stale repository locks get auto-removed if they don't get refreshed or if their owner process is known dead.
-  - Borg compact does much less I/O because it does not need to compact large "segment files" to free space; each repository object is now stored separately and thus can also be deleted individually.
   - Borg delete and prune are much faster now.
   - The repository works very differently now: